 To understand geography trends, Download Sample Report

 The dementia drugs market is moderately competitive and consists of local as well as global players.
-The major players include companies such as Apotex Inc, AstraZeneca, Aurobindo Pharma, Eisai Co., Ltd, Eli Lilly and Company, Johnson and Johnson, Pfizer, Inc., Teva Pharmaceuticals, and Zydus Cadila.
-In an attempt to enhance market position, the key players have been investing in new product development, collaborations, along with strategic alliances such as mergers and acquisitions.
-For instance, in July 2020, Eisai Co.
-Ltd., co-developed and began the provision of the brain performance application “Easiit App”, as a strategy towards the preparation against dementia based on a business alliance agreement with DeSC Healthcare Co.
-Ltd. This was carried out to expand the treatment options and gain a competitive advantage.
+The major players include companies such as Apotex Inc., AstraZeneca, Aurobindo Pharma, Eisai Co., Ltd, Eli Lilly and Company, Johnson and Johnson, Pfizer Inc., Teva Pharmaceuticals, and Zydus Cadila.
+In an attempt to enhance their market position, the key players have been investing in new product development, collaborations, and strategic alliances such as mergers and acquisitions.

 Table of Contents